narendrakumar92/Yelp-Trend-propagation---NetGel/SML_Group13_Project_Code/Readme.md

 		4. To apply LDA to the generated and pruned corpus please execute corpusLDA function from LDA_Formulation.py
 	- Perform LDA for each User
 		1. To apply LDA on every user please call the function usewrReviewLDA from LDA_Formulation.py
-	- Create the Adjacency Matirx for topics
+	- Create the Adjacency Matrix for topics
-		1. To create the 10 Matices with respect to the topics please call readUserTopics function from LDA_Formualtion.py
+		1. To create the 10 Matrices with respect to the topics please call readUserTopics function from LDA_Formualtion.py

+## Perform Page Rank for Kmeans and TwitterRank

+* Assumptions:
+	* Python version 3 is installed.

+* Data Inputs Assumptions:
+	* FileNameAdj is the prefix of the Adjacency Matrix files
+	* FileNameDocWord is the name of the file containing the Document term Matrix

+* Data Inputs:
+	1. Adjacency Matrix
+	2. Document Term Matrix

+* Outputs:
+	* resultpagerank score followed by the node index.
+The results are sorted in descending order.

+* Steps
+	* Provide the correct input relative path for the listed required input files in an input folder
+	- Execute Twitter Rank
+		1. Ensure the adjacency matrices and the document term matrix are in the input folder.
+		2. Execute the script pagerank_tr.py
+	- Execute K-Means Pagerank
+		1. Ensure the adjacency matrices is in the input folder.
+		2. Execute the script pagerank_KMeans.py
+	- Calculate the No Of Connections
+		1. Ensure the adjacency matrices of relationships an unweighted graph showing all friend relationships is in the input folder.
+		2. Execute the script noOfConnections.py
+	- Determine Active vs Influential users
+		1. Ensure document term matrix and the user list files from the previous step are in the input folder.
+		2. Execute the script activeUsers.py

 ## Perform Topic Clustrering Using Doc2Vec